 However, during summer, your windows may bring in more light than you need or lose excessive heat during winter.
 In these cases, Low- E glass can be a valuable option in improving the thermal performance of your window, making your home and life more comfortable.

-Over the years, Low-E impact windows have become a great favorite among contractors and homeowners in South Florida.
+Over the years, Low-E impact windows have become a great favorite among contractors and homeowners in Miami.
 Here's why.

 Access More Tips & Tricks JUST for Miami Homeowners:

-- Live in Florida?
+- Live in Miami?
 Why You Should Avoid Insulated Glass Windows

 - Why an Impact Window's Glass Strength Is a Secret Purchasing Insight